Get a free consultation

 2. A professor lecturing on a complex subject

-The professor stands at the front of the lecture hall, their posture exuding confidence and composure.
-They speak with clarity and precision, explaining the subject in a way that is both accessible and engaging.
-They use plenty of metaphor, examples and stories to bring the abstract ideas to life.
+The professor stands at the front of the lecture hall, their posture showing confidence and composure.
+They speak clearly and with precision, explaining the subject in a way that is both accessible and engaging.
+They use plenty of metaphors, examples and stories to bring the abstract ideas to life.
 Their eye contact is focused, connecting with students throughout the lecture.

-They use appropriate gestures to illustrate concepts and maintain audience attention.
-Their presentation demonstrates a deep understanding of the subject and the ability to communicate complex ideas effectively.
+They use gestures to illustrate concepts and maintain audience attention.
+Their presentation demonstrates a deep understanding of the subject and they have worked hard to communicate these complex ideas effectively.

 Conclusion: Project Gravitas for Enduring Impact